Yehor Yarmolyuk

 Yarmolyuk is a product of the Dnipro-1 academy and made his senior debut for the club in 2020.
 He transferred to Brentford in 2022.
-Yarmolyuk has been capped by Ukraine at youth level.
+Yarmolyuk has been capped by Ukraine at youth international level and made his senior debut in 2025.

 Club career

 SC Dnipro-1

-A midfielder, Yarmolyuk is a product of a number of youth sportive schools of the Dnipropetrovsk Oblast and in May 2019, at age 15, he signed a three-year contract with Ukrainian Premier League club SC Dnipro-1.
+A central midfielder, Yarmolyuk is a product of a number of youth sportive schools of the Dnipropetrovsk Oblast and in May 2019, at age 15, he signed a three-year contract with Ukrainian Premier League club SC Dnipro-1.
 His progression was such that he made two first team appearances late in the 2019–20 season.
 Yarmolyuk's second appearance made him the second youngest player to start a match in the history of the Ukrainian top flight, at the age of 16 years and 140 days.
 Yarmolyuk signed a new three-year contract in October 2020.
-He went on to make 19 further appearances during the 2020–21 and 2021–22 seasons, before the latter season was curtailed due to the war in Ukraine.
+He went on to make 19 further appearances during the 2020–21 and 2021–22 seasons, before the latter season was curtailed due to the Russian invasion of Ukraine.
 Yarmolyuk scored one senior goal for the club, in a 2–1 Ukrainian Cup round of 32 win over VPK-Ahro Shevchenkivka on 22 September 2021.

 Brentford

+2022–23 season

-On 14 July 2022, Yarmolyuk transferred to Premier League club Brentford and signed a three-year contract, with the option of a further year.
+On 14 July 2022, Yarmolyuk transferred to Premier League club Brentford and signed a three-year contract, with the option of a further year, for a fee reported to be €1.6 million.
 He began his Brentford career with the club's B team, but made two pre-season friendly substitute appearances for the first team.
-Following two Premier League matches as an unused substitute, Yarmolyuk made his senior debut for the club as a substitute during the second half of an EFL Cup shoot-out defeat to Gillingham on 8 November 2022.
+Following two Premier League matches as an unused substitute, Yarmolyuk made his senior debut for the club as a substitute during the second half of an EFL Cup third round shoot-out defeat to Gillingham on 8 November 2022.
 He was included in the first team squad for its mid-season training camp in Girona and made three friendly appearances during the period.
+Yarmolyuk made 16 B team appearances and scored three goals prior to missing much of the second half of the 2022–23 season with a torn hamstring.

+2023–24 season

+Yarmolyuk was promoted into the first team squad in June 2023 and signed a new five-year contract, with the option of a further year.
+He returned fit for the 2023–24 pre-season and made his first appearance of the regular season with a start in a EFL Cup second round shoot-out win over Newport County on 29 August 2023.
+Following four substitute appearances in Premier League matches, injury to Mathias Jensen allowed Yarmolyuk to make his maiden Premier League start for the club in a 1–0 defeat to Arsenal on 25 November 2023.
+He made three further starts before the end of 2023 and Yarmolyuk's progress in the calendar year was recognised in the U19 category of the Golden talent of Ukraine award.
+Yarmolyuk ended the 2023–24 season with 30 appearances.